-Prerequisites, AS I (1a, b, c) and AS II (2a, b, c) or equivalent.
-An introduction to the Advanced AFROTC Course with a study of the responsibilities and functions of the Air Force Commander, organization of military staffs, principles of effective staff work, laws of learning, nature of thinking and problem solving, series of steps in problem solution, conference techniques in problem solving, nature of the communication process and communication media within the Air Force.
+Prerequisites, A.S.
+I (1a, b, c) and A.S.
+II (2a, b, c) or equivalent.
+An introduction to the Advanced AFROTC Course with a study of the responsibilities and functions of the Air Force Commander, organization of military staffs, principles of effective staff work, laws of learning, nature of thinking and problem solving, series of steps in problem solution, conference techniques in problem solution, nature of the communication process and communication media within the Air Force.
 Military drill provides leadership training in Flight and Squadron Cadet Officer positions.